bajwan/263/lists_stacks_queues/PITCHME.md

 What is the worst possibility in this case?
 ---
 We could have completely reversed data coming in.
-Then we would need to perform O(N) shifts.
+Then we would need to perform the array shift operation O(N) times (with an average of N/2 shifts each time).
 ---
 Also, if we deleted an element from anywhere other than the last element, and wished to remove any gaps we would need to "shift left" each time.

-This could also result in O(N) shifts, if we needed to get the first element each time.
+This could also result in needing to re-shift the array O(N) times (with N/2 shifts each time), if we needed to get the first element each time.
 ---
-So it looks like insertions and deletions are not good for array.
+So it seems if we are doing a lot of insertions and deletions arrays aren't the thing to use.

 To solve those issues Computer Scientists created the **linked list**.
 ---